Is your home or building listed?

 Northumberland National Park Authority and Northumberland County Council are carrying out a consultation on the Kirknewton Conservation Area Appraisal.
 This consultation will commence with a Drop-in session at Kirknewton Village Hall on Wednesday 19th September 2018 between 2pm and 4pm, and will run for 6 weeks, until 31st October 2018.

-The purpose of this draft Appraisal is to define and raise awareness and appreciation of the special interest of the Kirknewton Conservation Area and to explain its importance to the built, cultural and natural heritage of the area.
+The purpose of this draft Appraisal is to define and raise awareness and appreciation of the special interest of the Kirknewton Conservation Area.
+It is also to explain its importance to the built, cultural and natural heritage of the area.
 It will describe the distinctive character that has been shaped by natural and man-made influences and evaluate and record its special interests, qualities and significances.

 The appraisal also provides the opportunity to review the boundaries of the Conservation Area and, where appropriate, propose amendments.